RathodAnilT/PHP-Tutorial/README.md

 - You can return a range of characters by using the substr() function.
 - Specify the start index and the number of characters you want to return.
 ## Example
+- Start the slice at index 6 and end the slice 5 positions later: